University of Houston: Facilities

 The 264000 sqft Campus Recreation and Wellness Center, which is home to the nation's largest collegiate natatorium, was recognized by the National Intramural-Sports Association as an outstanding facility upon its completion in 2004.

 The LeRoy and Lucile Melcher Center for Public Broadcasting houses the studios and offices of KUHT Houston PBS, the nation's first public television station; KUHF (88.7 FM), Houston's NPR station; the Center for Public Policy Polling; and television studio labs.

 The 200000 sqft Science and Engineering Complex (SEC) was designed by architect César Pelli's firm, Pelli, Clarke & Partners.
 It houses facilities for many interdisciplinary research programs at UH, including bionanotechnology.

 The university has an on-campus Hilton hotel that is part of the Conrad N. Hilton College of Global Hospitality Leadership.
 This hotel was established with a donation by the founder of Hilton Hotels, Conrad N. Hilton, and is staffed by students in the College of Global Hospitality Leadership.

 The University of Houston operates a 250 acre branch campus in Sugar Land.
 The campus was founded in 1995 as a higher education "teaching center" of the University of Houston System.
 The branch campus has three buildings for exclusive use by the university: the Albert and Mamie George Building, Brazos Hall, and the College of Technology building.
 Additionally, the University Branch of the Fort Bend County Libraries system is located on the campus for use by students and the Sugar Land community.

 Safety concerns have been raised regarding campus facilities.
 Parking garages were the site of increased crime in 2023, with 12 reported thefts in one semester at the Welcome Center Garage.

 Students protested a 30% increase in parking permit fees while shuttle services were reduced.
-Many academic buildings and labs are reportedlt in need of upgrades, particularly in engineering and science facilities.
+Many academic buildings and labs are reportedly in need of upgrades, particularly in engineering and science facilities.